olivierots/Docker-Simple-Projects/README.md

 and other dependencies (both from the underlying OS and from other containers) and deploy it as one package whereas docker-compose is a light weight tool for defining and running multi-container Docker containerized apps in a single machine.
+Docker containers virtualizes the OS kernel and not the actual HW
 ```
 ## some of the benefits of using docker ##
 ```
-* Portability: you can deploy it to any other system where Docker is running and you can be sure that your application will perform exactly as it did when you tested it.
+* Portability: you can deploy it to any other system regardless of what they're running on as long as the is a docker daemon running and you can be sure that your application will perform exactly as it did when you tested it; this makes testing & dubbuging easier.

-* Performance:  the fact that containers do not contain an OS (whereas virtual machines do) means that containers are  much smaller than virtual machines, are faster to create, and quicker to start.
+* Performance:  the fact that containers do not contain an OS (whereas virtual machines do) means that containers are  much smaller than virtual machines, are faster to create, quicker to start, you can run more of them, they're easier to distribute and modify.
 Less overhead.

 * Agility: enables faster software delivery cycles as Docker works well as part of CI pipelines with tools like Travis, Jenkins and therefore better application development.